In this post I will talk about regularity and why

 x.copy_to(text.begin()); // store 16 characters

-where unscramble
+where unscramble could be:

 auto unscramble(auto x) {